El-Zag/Google-Scholar-Scraping/README.md

 * Find a way to better treat the captchas issue
 * Transform .pdf to good .html
 * Treat .html file to ensure they are indeed related to the subject
+* Add CNKI as a supported academic database (any others?
+E.g. Researchgate?)
+* Allow scraping author profiles
+* Grepping through the PDFs/html for author emails/contact info would be nice.
+Regex?
+* Add a CLI interface for Linux.
+Would be pretty easy, I've done it before.
+(Package it?)